xRuiAlves/wvat-presentation/presentation/wvat.md

 ## Others

-Some minor network analysis is also made to the domain, in order to find location info, DNS infomation, IPs, *et cetera*.
+Some minor network analysis is also made to the domain, in order to find location info, DNS information, IPs, *et cetera*.

+The tool's behaviour can be manipulated with a [configuration file](wvat-config.json).

 ---